-The treatment of the following topics covers similar material as SAFE9211, but assumes a basic knowledge of differential calculus.
 The following workplace topics are considered; safety management, ergonomics, equipment design and task consideration, machine guarding, electrical safety, fire and explosion, management of dangerous materials, ventilation, radiation protection, noise and vibration control, environmental safety, transport safety, safety issues in different industries.

-Principles of Ergonomics

-Staff Contact: Mr Roger Hall
+Principles of Ergonomics Staff Contact: Mr Roger Hall CP12

-C3 Assumed knowledge: Basic statistics
+Assumed knowledge: Basic statistics and mechanics

 The subject will give an introduction to ergonomics, emphasizing the principles of designing user-centred, human-machine-environment systems.
-Topics include:definition of and justification for ergonomics, design and human error, human capabilities and limitations, controls and displays. desian human-machine-environment systems, job design and work organization, introduction to anthropometry, design of workplaces, introduction to manual handling and the physical environment, and, introduction to product design and human-computer interaction.
+Topics include:definition of and justification for ergonomics, design and human error, human capabilities and limitations, controls and displays, design of human-machineenvironment systems, job design and work organisation, introduction to anthropometry, design of workplaces, introduction to manual handling and the physical environment, and, introduction to product design and human-computer interaction.

-Introduction to Occupational Health and Safety Law Staff Contact: Head of School
+Introduction to Occupational Health and Safety Law Staff Contact: Head of School CP12

 The concept of law: the creation and interpretation of statutes: the judicial and court systems: locus standi: common law and equity: basic principles of legal liability (civil and criminal): basic principles of administrative law and the liability of the Crown: the common law of employment: statutory regulation of employment: compulsory arbitration of industrial disputes.
-Outline of occupational health, safety and compensation legislation of the Australian States.
-Actions under the common law.
+Outline of occupational health, safety and compensation legislation of the Australian States, Actions under the common law.

-Effective Behaviour in Organisations
+Effective Behaviour in Organisations Staff Contact: Ms Dianne Gardner

 Human behaviour as a major system factor in occupational safety and health.
 Learning and safety programs.
 Attitudes and attitude change.
 Safety compliance individual and group factors affecting compliance.
 Work motivation and safety practice.
 Accident proneness and personnel selection.
 Individual differences in attitudes to work.
-Planning and implementing organizational change.
+Planning and implementing organisational change.